jeanniekim/beg-nb-sentiment-analysis/README.md

 Files:
 - `solution.ipynb` contains one possible solution code for this model -- a completed model with `~94%` accuracy -- along with the write-up.
-- `starter.ipynb` contains the write-up only -- as it could be distributed to students.
+- `starter.ipynb` contains the write-up only, as it could be distributed to students.